bbuie/code_snippets/docs/README.md

 ## About the technology

-Here is a list of technologies we're using in this project:
+Here is a list of the main technologies we're using in this project:

 * Wordpress
 * PHP
 * MySQL

+Here is the [license](./LICENSE.md) for this project.

 ## About the company